shady-abdelaal/shady-abdelaal/README.md

 <!--
 **shady-abdelaal/shady-abdelaal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Who am I?
+- A software engineer, with experiences in different domains:
+  - Test automation for mobile applications.
+  - Test automation for desktop applications.
+  - Virtual Reality.
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m a software engineer,
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...